koral--/blog/source/2016-03-22-xamarin-ci-with-bitrise-tutorial-part-3-deploy.html.markdown

 ![Xamarin Builder step](xamarin_builder_editor.png)

-If your configuration has a _real device_ as platform and `Release` as build configuration set, the step will archive your apps after building them automatically.
+If your configuration has a _real device_ as platform set, the step will archive your apps after building them automatically.
 There is no need to add an extra Xcode archive, or Gradle step.

 ![App environment variables](app_env_vars.png)